-This course is for students who have satisfactorily completed the classroom and laboratory requirements of ENG 095 but did not pass the exit examination and thus received an "R" grade in that course.
+This course is for students who received an "R" grade in ENG 095, due to a final average of 70-74.
 This course provides students with individual instruction in critical reading techniques so that they can successfully complete college-level work.
 Reading improvement is determined by student performance on standardized reading tests.
 Four laboratory hours per week.
 Laboratory fee: \$10.
 Usually offered in the fall, spring and summer.